mcrigler/sequelizedBurger/README.md

 * Each burger in the waiting area also has a `Devour it!` button.
 When the user clicks it, the burger will move to the right side of the page.

-This application demonstrates a simple full stack application featuring the use of Node, Express server, MySQL and HTML templating using Handlebars.
+This application demonstrates a simple full stack application featuring the use of Node, Express server, MySQL, HTML templating using Handlebars, and Sequelize.

 ## Demo